oelin/flare/README.md

 </div>

-# Flare: A flexible file format for streamed access to big datasets
+# Flare: A flexible file format for streaming big datasets

 Flare provides streamed access to big datasets by splitting them into bite-sized chunks that can be read asynchronously.
 The locations of individual chunks are stored in lightweight YAML files called *playlists*.
 Given a playlist, any portion of a dataset can be read without loading the whole file into memory.